MicrosoftDocs/sdk-api/sdk-api-src/content/imapi2fs/nn-imapi2fs-ibootoptions.md

 ---
 UID: NN:imapi2fs.IBootOptions
 title: IBootOptions (imapi2fs.h)
 description: Use this interface to specify the boot image to add to the optical disc.
-A boot image contains one or more sectors of code used to start the computer.
+A boot image contains one or more sectors of code used to start the computer.helpviewer_keywords: ["IBootOptions","IBootOptions interface [IMAPI]","IBootOptions interface [IMAPI]","described","imapi.ibootoptions","imapi2fs/IBootOptions"]
 old-location: imapi\ibootoptions.htm
 tech.root: imapi
 ms.assetid: 446b535c-d576-4f96-8b74-305e34cb99d4